 Very simply, a Competent Person must be present at every jobsite.

-Most recently, in our Competent Person class on August 24th and 25th, 2013, Guardian was happy to host professionals from universities, housing authorities, maintenance crews, safety consultants, and the maritime, aeronautics, construction, and chemical industries, just to name a few.
+Most recently, in our Competent Person class on August 24th and 25th, 2013, F.I.R.S.T was happy to host professionals from universities, housing authorities, maintenance crews, safety consultants, and the maritime, aeronautics, construction, and chemical industries, just to name a few.

 As we both participated and observed the class, two things we both noticed were how varied Doug’s instruction methods were, as well as how he was able to personalize instruction to address the real-world questions and concerns of his students.